nsatya02/rag-sql/README.md

 The intelligent query capabilities of your system, seamlessly integrating retrieval-augmented generation (RAG) and Text-to-SQL into a single AI-powered interface.

 A hybrid AI assistant combining SQL data analysis and RAG document retrieval to answer for user queries.
-Built with a modern tech stack, it intelligently routes queries to the appropriate tool (SQL or RAG) for accurate and context-aware responses.
+Built with a modern tech stack, it intelligently routes queries to the appropriate tool (SQL or RAG or both) for accurate and context-aware responses.

 # Index creation(Manually & API)📖🔄
 - **USE app.py :**